KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 1. Keystone provides the public key information to the wallet to generate addresses, sync balances and etc via QR Codes.
 2. The wallet generates the unsigned data and sends it to Keystone for signing via QR Code, data that can include transactions, typed data, and etc.
 3. Keystone signs the data and provides a signature back to the wallet via QR Code.
-4. The wallet receives the signature, constructs the signed data (transaction) and performs the following activities like broadcasting the transaction etc.
+4. The wallet receives the signature, constructs the signed data (transaction), and performs the following activities like broadcasting the transaction, etc.

 ### Setting up the wallet with Keystone
-In order to allow a wallet to collect information from the Ethereum blockchain, Keystone would need to provide the extended public key to the watch-only wallet in which the wallet will use them to generate addresses and query the necessary information from the Ethereum blockchain.
+In order to allow a wallet to collect information from the Ethereum blockchain, Keystone would need to provide the extended public key to the watch-only wallet in which the wallet will use to generate addresses and query the necessary information from the Ethereum blockchain.

-We use the `crypto-hdkey` to encode the extended public key and its derivation path, if you would like to know more about this,please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)
+We use the `crypto-hdkey` to encode the extended public key and its derivation path, if you would like to know more about this, please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)

-Here is the sample QR Code image of extended public key.
+Here is the sample QR Code image of the extended public key.

 #### Library
-we have published the library for help developer to extract the extended public key from the QRCode.
+we have published the library to help developers to extract the extended public key from the QRCode.

 Please check the library here：